 Here are some of the steps we’ve taken and how they’ve helped:

-We wanted to make sure that we could adapt fast to the current situation so we could help our clients where they need it most.
 Every client has been affected differently, and we needed to change direction in our strategy and work.
-In order to do that, we held — and continue to hold — dedicated calls with all our clients to get strategically aligned with them, capture the current situation they and their industry are in, and explore how we can adapt our work to best serve and have the most impact for our clients right now.
+In order to do that, we held — and continue to hold — dedicated calls with all our clients to get strategically aligned with them, capture the current situation they and their industry are in, and explore how we can adapt our work to help our clients keep their flywheels spinning.

 We’ve tried to understand and work flexibly to the personal situation every client is in, such as accommodating meetings outside our standard office hours and helping one client to facilitate virtual events.
 To me, this is the heart and soul of customer service.

 It’s easy to forget that email can also be a listening tool, and your customers are asking for help.

 Working alongside our Marketing Manager Hollie Higa, the team drafted a series of outreach emails to our database inviting them to share their challenges and hurdles with us.
 The situation being what it was, we felt this was the best way to get genuinely valuable article ideas for our blog while reminding our contacts that we’re here, we’re listening, and we want to help.

 It only took a matter of hours to draft the email sequence copy and set up the workflow, but as a result, we were able to communicate personally and at scale with the entire database to discover what people wanted to learn about and how they’d prefer to digest that content.